xperimex/xperimex.github.io/_posts/2022-08-06-panorama-homography.md

 <p>An "unwrapped" Photo Sphere; normally this would be an interactive literal sphere of the environment.</p>
 </center>

 While these are cool, it does beg the question: how are these made?
-How does your phone unite multiple images into a single cohesive one?
-We'll explore a little bit of linear algebra to manipulate our photos exactly how we want to.
+It's not like your phone is able to take them in a single snapshot; usually you have to spin or take multiple photos.
+How is your phone able to tie multiple images together into a single cohesive one?
+We'll explore a little bit of linear algebra to manipulate our photos exactly how we want to, and indulge in stylistic photos your others can only dream of.

 ## The Problem